 Two words, simple and a bit cocky, yet rather helpful.

-From my own experience, I am sure the answer to my pithy comeback is ‘me‘.
+From my personal experience, I am sure the answer to my pithy comeback is ‘me‘.
 I am the only one who cares about things I deign to be a failure.
 If it doesn’t work the first time, if I am not good at something right away, if it doesn’t feel great or I hate it the only person who will most likely notice is me.

 It’s time to get to work doing what you know to do.